saptarshibasu/aws-study/README.md

 * Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer
 * Elastic Load Balancing captures the logs and stores them in the Amazon S3 bucket that you specify as compressed files
 * Each access log file is automatically encrypted before it is stored in your S3 bucket and decrypted when you access it
+* After you add an Availability Zone to the ELB, the load balancer starts routing requests to the registered instances in that Availability Zone.
+Note that you can modify the Availability Zones for your load balancer at any time

 ## Auto Scaling Group